 Timeline: Year 3 to Year 6

-As programmers ascend from the depths of the Valley of Despair, they begin to climb what is known as the "Slope of Enlightenment."
+As programmers ascend from the depths of the Valley of Despair, they climb what is known as the "Slope of Enlightenment."
 This stage typically occurs between the third and sixth years of their career.
-Here, they start to integrate their accumulated knowledge and experiences, applying them to increasingly complex problems with a growing sense of competence and self-assurance.
+They integrate their accumulated knowledge and experiences, applying them to increasingly complex problems with a growing sense of competence and self-assurance.

 Gaining Deeper Insights and Receiving Crucial Feedback